What is the Nyan Worm malware?

 To eliminate possible malware infections, scan your computer with legitimate antivirus software.
 Our security researchers recommend using Combo Cleaner.

 System infections pose a threat to both the compromised device and user safety.
-Therefore, it is strongly recommended to remove all threats immediately upon detection.
+Therefore, remove all threats immediately upon detection.

 How did Nyan Worm infiltrate my computer?